Published December 17, 2019

 At times, the day-to-day crises can overwhelm the city’s leadership.
 Still, Zaki, who visited Buffalo in October as UB’s 2019 Ibrahim and Viviane Jammal Fellow in International Planning, keeps his gaze fixed forward, convinced that sound urban planning ultimately will reinforce economic stability and restore the 3,500-year-old city once known for its tree-lined boulevards, grand gardens and elegant palaces.

-First, Zaki will need to reign in 30 years of informal development tied to an era of violent insurgency, devastating civil war and a diaspora of historic proportions.
+First, Zaki will need to rein in 30 years of informal development tied to an era of violent insurgency, devastating civil war and a returning diaspora of historic proportions.

 In present day Kabul, illegal settlements can emerge within days, swallowing farmland and scaling the Hindu Kush Mountains that surround the city.
 Dirt paths between fields turn into city streets, too narrow to access for services, prone to congestion, and easily flooded to levels that keep children home from school.
 Demand for housing has created an affordability crisis.

 “From the mountains to open spaces to parks to agricultural land, this has been a totally new era of development,” Zaki says.